Visiting a health facility in the ACT?

 - symptoms including fever, cough, cold, flu or diarrhoea.

-ACT Health is advising people who have recently been to the local government areas of Fairfield, Campbelltown or Liverpool should not work in or visit high-risk health settings, including aged care facilities and hospital for a period of 14 days after leaving these regions.
+ACT Health is advising people who have been to Victoria, Greater Sydney and COVID-affected areas of Queensland, that they should not visit or work in high-risk settings, including aged care facilities and hospitals for a period of 14 days after leaving these area.
+This advice extends to staff, volunteers and visitors to high-risk settings.

 From Monday 13 July, all hospitals and community health centres across the ACT are returning to tighter visitor restrictions.